Your credit score is determined by the following factors:

 Here is how it works:

-- You pay $12 upfront to establish the Self Lender credit builder account
+- You pay $15 upfront to establish the Self Lender account

-- The Self Lender banking partner (Austin Capital Bank) lends you $550 that is held in a FDIC insured, certificate of deposit bank account (“CD account”) for 12 months.
+- One of the Self Lender banking partners (several FDIC-insured banks are available) lends you $545 that is held in an FDIC-insured, certificate of deposit bank account (“CD account”) for 12 months.
 You cannot access the money during this 12-month window.

-Self Lender is slightly more expensive than Alliant but easier to establish without the initial $500 upfront deposit.
-The loan period is 12 months, instead of 60, which means that the installment loan information will not stay on your credit reports for as long.
-But keep in mind, closed accounts with a positive payment history are reported for 10 years, so the length of loan might not matter if you anticipate needing a future installment loan before the 10-year window expires.
+The loan period is 12 months, but keep in mind, closed accounts with a positive payment history are reported for 10 years, so the length of loan might not matter if you anticipate needing a future installment loan before the 10-year window expires.

 My Installment Loan Plan

-I have closed student loan information that is still included in my credit report, but I’m currently in the process of establishing the Alliant installment loan and will update this post with any important findings.
+I have closed student loan information that is still included in my credit report, but I established a new credit-builder loan before publishing this article.